-8 Tonga Surf Tips for Your First Time Surfing in the Kingdom(c) Pxhere.com
+8 Tonga Surf Tips for Your First Time Surfing in the Kingdom© Tonga Ministry of Tourism

 8 Tonga Surf Tips for Your First Time Surfing in the Kingdom

 When looking for “alternative” places to surf, Tonga is definitely a nation of islands that stand on top.
 The little-known surf destination is scattered with reefs that create idyllic curling waves begging to be surfed, especially for intermediate to advanced surfers.
+As a young surf destination, however, it will test surfers’ intrepidity.
 So get an idea of what surfing in Tonga is all about with this quick list of Tonga surf tips!

 1. Options for Beginners are Limited

 First of all, Tonga is not a place to learn how to surf.
-There are no surf schools.
+There are no surf schools nor even surfboard hire – more on that later.
 Plus, the waves suitable for beginners are limited, as almost all of Tonga’s surf breaks are on reefs (which falling into is not fun).
-However, when swell conditions are calm, you can find suitable beginner waves off Ha’atafu and Kanokupolu Beach in Tongatapu, as well as beginner-friendly waves in most swell conditions at Houmale’eia Beach in Ha’apai.
-Basically, Tonga is an awesome surf destination for intermediate to advanced surfers.
+However, when swell conditions are calmer, you can find suitable beginner waves off Ha’atafu and Kanokupolu Beach on Tongatapu, as well as beginner-friendly waves in most swell conditions at Houmale’eia Beach in Ha’apai.
+In short, Tonga is an awesome surf destination for intermediate to advanced surfers.

 8 Tonga Surf Tips for Your First Time Surfing in the Kingdom(c) pxhere.com